 Charles M. Tatelbaum focuses his practice on bankruptcy and creditors’ rights issues, complex business litigation, Uniform Commercial Code transactions and lender liability litigation and other types of secured transactions, as well as domestic and international letters of credit.
-He is a national Certified Specialist in Business Bankruptcy Law by the American Board of Certification, accredited by the Florida Bar.

 As an example, he represented the major motor vehicle floor plan lender in the largest motor vehicle dealer bankruptcy in U.S. history, recovering more than $150 million, which constituted payment in full of principal, interest, attorney fees and costs.
 In that case, the court awarded a $300,000 substantial contribution fee to the represented lender.
 As another example, he has represented the lender in the worldwide bankruptcy proceeding of Saab Automobiles, and was able to obtain payment in full of all principal, interest and attorneys’ fees.
 As of a result of his prior work with the U.S. State Department in eastern Europe to develop bankruptcy laws in Croatia and Slovakia, Mr. Tatelbaum has regularly handled business and insolvency issues that develop in foreign countries.

 Recently, he completed a total revision of the purchase order terms and conditions and purchase agreement terms and conditions for one of the largest retailers in the United States utilizing provisions of Article 2 of the Uniform Commercial Code in order to provide maximum rights, remedies and benefits to the retailer as both a purchaser and seller of goods.